The Center / Benefactor / Advisory Board / Director / Staff

 Keith Bybee – College of Law, Maxwell School, Syracuse University

-Keith J. Bybee is the Paul E. and Hon.
+Keith J. Bybee is the Vice Dean and the Paul E. and Hon.
 Joanne F. Alper ’72 Judiciary Studies Professor at the College of Law.
 He also holds a tenured appointment in political science at the Maxwell School.
 He edits the subject matter journal Law, Politics, and the Media published by SSRN.com and the book series Law, Politics, and the Media published by Stanford University Press.
 He served a three-year term as president of the Association for the Study of Law, Culture, and the Humanities.

 Bybee’s teaching interests include law and courts, the politics of race and ethnicity, LGBT rights, American politics, political philosophy and the media.
 His articles have appeared in a number of academic journals.
 He is the author of “Mistaken Identity: The Supreme Court and the Politics of Minority Representation” (Princeton University Press, 1998; second printing, 2002), an examination of the theories of political identity at stake in the debate over race-conscious redistricting.
 He is also editor of “Bench Press: The Collision of Courts, Politics, and the Media” (Stanford University Press, 2007), a collection of essays on the current state of judicial independence written by legal scholars, sitting judges and working journalists.
 He is also the author of “All Judges Are Political — Except When They Are Not: Acceptable Hypocrisies and the Rule of Law” (Stanford University Press, 2010).